 For this ‘’ tuna batch’’ we used frozen tuna fillets that needed defrosting.
 If you, however can source fresh tuna fillets, the recipe would taste even better.

 MAKING TENDER TUNA STEAKS: There are 2 secrets to juicy tuna steaks – marinate and marinate.
 Well, I guess that makes one, but comes to show the importance of marinating your steaks before grilling.
 Another thing to watch is the cooking time – over cooking always results in drier, stiffer tasting steaks (that even your cat may refuse to eat).
 If tuna steak looks fresh and pink-ish on the the inside it’s probably ready to be served.
-Another trick my father-in-law uses when preparing steak (of any sort) is to place the steaks in a glass dish with lid (like this one on Amazon) after removing from grill.
+Another trick my father-in-law uses when preparing steak (of any sort) is to place the steaks in a glass dish with lid after removing from grill.
 That way the evaporating juices do not ‘’run away’’ – as a result steak becomes even tender.
 Yum, yum!

 SUSTAINABILITY: Tuna species are found throughout the world’s oceans.
 Fisheries are managed globally by five regional fishery management organizations.
 If you are interested in the Tuna Conservation efforts read on here- the PEW’s Tuna Preservation projects.
 Another place to take a peak is this article on robust tuna fish stocks by the NFI.

 SIDE DISHES AND COMBINATIONS: We usually enjoy fish of all sorts with potatoes, green salad (like our spring feta and spinach salad), glazed carrots (our skinny honey glazed carrots recipe) or sautéed veggies (like our Mediterranean mushrooms with thyme).
 It’s also a perfect light lunch idea to take with you in the office.

 Juicy Grilled Tuna Steaks